BBC source on Adams claim would ‘likely be killed’ if identified, court told

 In 2009, the Real IRA claimed responsibility for the killing, and the Spotlight programme was broadcast in September 2016 while a garda investigation into the matter was ongoing.

-In the programme, a man identified as “Martin” who says he was a former agent for Special Branch within the IRA, claims that the shooting was sanctioned by the political and military leadership of the IRA and said Mr Adams “gives the final say”.
+In the programme, a man identified as “Martin” who says he was an informant for Special Branch within the IRA, claims that the shooting was sanctioned by the political and military leadership of the IRA and said Mr Adams “gives the final say”.

 Mr Adams’s legal team says his reputation as a “peacemaker” had suffered an “unjustified” attack because of the broadcast of the BBC programme, and the online article with the headline: “Gerry Adams ‘sanctioned Denis Donaldson killing’.”